kozodoi/Pet_Pawpularity/README.md

 # How Cute is Your Pet?

-Top-4% solution to the [PetFinder Pawpularity Contest](https://www.kaggle.com/c/petfinder-pawpularity-score/overview) and interactive web app for estimating cuteness of custom pet photos.
+Top-4% solution to the [PetFinder Pawpularity Contest](https://www.kaggle.com/c/petfinder-pawpularity-score/overview) and web app for estimating cuteness of your pet photos.

 ![cover](https://github.com/kozodoi/Pet_Pawpularity/blob/main/app/header.png?raw=true-08-31-18-49-29)